andrewholzman/TowMagic/README.md

 # TowMagic

 A J2EE Web Application created for university project.
-Created fora fictional towing company to be used for basic inventory tracking, customer management, and tow tracking.
+Created for a fictional towing company to be used for basic inventory tracking, customer management, and tow tracking.
 Utilizes Spring and JSF.